harness/developer-hub/docs/infra-as-code-management/workspaces/pr-automation.md

 :::info
-As a security measurement, comments will not be populated if the repository is public.
-To override it, add an Environment Variable `HARNESS_PASSWORD_API` with the value set as the token/secret to the git repository
+As a security measure, comments will not be populated if the repository is public.
+To override it, add the Environment Variable `HARNESS_PASSWORD_API`  with the git repository token/secret set as the value.
 :::